-Christopher Partridge supervises 8 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Christopher Partridge supervises 5 postgraduate research students.
+If these students have produced research profiles, these are listed below:

-Much of my work examines the contemporary social and cultural significance of ‘rejected knowledge’.
-I am particularly interested in what alternative spiritualities, belief in the paranormal, and countercultures.
-In recent years, I have sought to articulate a theory of ‘occulture’ in order to explain the persistence of such ideas in late-modern societies and the influence of popular culture the shaping of those ideas.
-Having studied both Religious Studies and Music, I am particularly interested in the significance of music in this respect, especially popular music.
-I co-edit the series Studies in Popular Music (Equinox) and Studies in Religion and Popular Music.
+My work focuses on the social and cultural significance of alternative spiritualities, belief in the paranormal, and countercultural discourses.
+In recent years, I have sought to articulate a theory of ‘occulture’ in order to explain the persistence of such ideas in the modern Western world and the influence of popular culture in the shaping of those ideas.
+I am particularly interested in the importance of popular music in this respect.
+I co-edit the series Studies in Popular Music (Equinox) and Studies in Religion and Popular Music (Bloomsbury).

 I would be happy to supervise doctoral research in the following areas: